Bakersfield, California: Fire

 The Bakersfield Fire Department has 14 stations spread across the city.

 The Bakersfield Fire Department's communications division, known as ECC (Emergency Communications Center), is located in the Whiting Communications Center in Northeast Bakersfield.
 ECC is a joint dispatch center for the Kern County, Bakersfield City, and California City Fire Departments.
 Built in 1988, ECC is responsible for dispatching resources over approximately 8100 sqmi, including 65 fire stations.
 ECC's approximate call volume is 82,000 calls annually, and it processes emergency and non-emergency fire and medical 911 calls for the entire county of Kern.

 The Kern County Fire Department (KCFD) is the agency that provides fire protection and emergency medical services for the county of Kern, California, USA.
 With over 625 permanent employees and 100 extra help employees protecting an area spanning over 8000 sqmi.
 KCFD provides fire protection services for over 500,000 citizens living in the unincorporated areas of Kern County and the cities of Arvin, Delano, Maricopa, McFarland, Ridgecrest, Shafter, Taft, Tehachapi and Wasco.
 This agency is contracted to provide dispatch services for the California City Fire Department, Kern Ambulance based in Wasco, and Care Ambulance based in Lake Isabella.
 Over 546 uniformed firefighters are stationed in 46 fire stations throughout the county.

 Due to the vast number of county islands and jagged city limit lines in the south part of Bakersfield, the closest fire station is dispatched to incidents.
 This often results in city resources being dispatched to county locations and vice versa.

 Crime

 The number of violent crimes recorded by the Bakersfield Police Department in its 2008 Crime Reports was 5,961.
 27 of those were murders and homicides.
 Data collected by Bakersfield Police Department, an anti-gang program under the city of Bakersfield, shows that the city of Bakersfield has experienced an increase in gang membership and gang activity since the early 2000s.

 Jails

 The Bakersfield Police Department has a holding area, but inmates are transported to the Kern County Central Receiving Facility in Bakersfield.
 Sentenced criminals are held outside the city's limits at the Lerdo Detention Facility.
 The Kern County Sheriff's Office, Detentions Bureau has an average daily inmate population of approximately 2,500 inmates.

 The primary facility for receiving inmates arrested in the Bakersfield area is the Central Receiving Facility.
-In addition, there is the Lerdo Complex, which consists of three facilities:
+There is the Lerdo Complex, which consists of three facilities: